RicardoRibeirorr/netflix-clone-laravel-angular/README.md

 - [x] **Data Request**: Data return with lazy-loading, pagination with scroll and button.
 Includes: search, movies, series, latest, top, continue watching.
 "Favorites" is still in development.

 - [x] **Player**: Includes all controls (i.e. back, pause, volume, +10sec, -10sec, next episode and fullscreen).
 Button of next episode and automatic episode passage after 6sec.
-Passage of episode between seasons is included.
+Passage of episodes between seasons is included.

 - [ ] **Dashboard**: Currently, all content will have to be added either through seeds or directly into the database.